One-Loop Correction to the Higgs Mass

 We present the complete one-loop corrected Higgs mass within the Standard Model.
 It is crucial to identify the observable mass as the renormalized one that depends on the external momentum.
-The correction is finite and dominated by the loops involving $W$ bosons, $Z$ boson and top quark.
+The correction is finite and dominated by the loops involving the $W$ bosons and the top quark.
 These contributions exhibit a power-law running with momentum, which may be verifiable at the Large Hadron Collider.

-We calculate the complete one-loop correction to the Higgs mass squared, which is the major missing element in understanding the quantum nature of the Standard Model.
-The calculation of correction amplitude to the mass squared, or the self-energy, at one-loop has been explored ever since the work of Veltman \cite{Veltman:1980mj} (see also \cite{Fleischer:1980ub, Martin:2007pg, Grange:2010zz, Holthausen:2011aa, Lynn:2011aa, Bezrukov:2012sa, Vieira:2012ex, Farina:2013mla}).
-However, these attempts have not successfully yielded a meaningful quantity because the self-energy was considered quadratically divergent.
+We calculate the complete one-loop corrections to the Higgs mass squared, which is the major missing element in understanding the quantum nature of the Standard Model.
+The calculation of correction amplitude to the mass squared, or the self-energy, has been explored ever since the work of Veltman \cite{Veltman:1980mj} (see also \cite{Fleischer:1980ub, Martin:2007pg, Grange:2010zz, Holthausen:2011aa, Lynn:2011aa, Bezrukov:2012sa, Vieira:2012ex, Farina:2013mla}).
+However, these attempts have not successfully yielded a meaningful quantity because the self-energy has been considered quadratically divergent.